How to Build the Best Email Marketing Strategy in 2023

 2. Build and organize a list of subscribers

-Once you’ve selected your platform, you need to build a list of subscribers.
+Once you’ve selected your platform, you need to build a list of subscribers as the next part of your email marketing strategy plan.

 This is one of the more challenging email marketing strategies, as it requires you to convince your target audience to give you their contact information.